21 Days of Prayer and Fasting

 Prayer Focus:

 Father, I submit to your plans, your kingdom, your ways.
 I ask that you would help me walk in obedience this year, and that through obedience, my faith would grow stronger each day.
 Help me to step out and trust you in the big and small ways that you are calling me to obey.
 Help me keep my eyes on the ultimate promise of Heaven, but let it drive me to live every day in surrender to you.
 Use my life so that others will see you and come to know you as Savior.
-I pray that 2025 will be a year that I look back on and see your fingerprints on each day, each week.
+I pray that 2026 will be a year that I look back on and see your fingerprints on each day, each week.
 As the man in Scripture prayed, “Lord, I believe, help my unbelief”, I am asking you to show yourself strong in every deficit in my life.
-In Jesus name, Amen.
+In Jesus' name, Amen.

 January 13th